 It can be extremely difficult to file a report and consider legal action against an abuser.
-However, there are several benefits to survivors who bring their abuser(s) to court:
+However, there are several benefits for survivors who bring their abuser(s) to court:

-- Survivors confront the physical and mental damages that they’ve suffered.
+- Survivors can hold their abusers accountable for the physical and mental damages they’ve suffered.

-- Survivors help end the cycle of abuse carried out by their abuser.
+- Survivors help end the cycle of abuse.

-Every state has a statute of limitations for certain crimes.
-This is a filing deadline that people must abide by in order to file civil or criminal charges against a perpetrator.
-Survivors considering legal action need to report the incident and file a claim before their state’s statute of limitations passes.
+Survivors considering legal action should report the incident and file a civil claim before their state’s statute of limitations passes.

 How Do I Report Child Sexual Abuse?

-To report child sexual abuse, you must have reasonable suspicion that abuse is happening, but you do not need proof to contact the authorities.
+To report child sexual abuse, you must have reasonable suspicion that abuse is happening.
+However, you do not need concrete evidence to contact the authorities.
 This is known as a “good faith” report.
-Abuse may be reported to local law enforcement or child protective services depending on state laws.
+Depending on state laws, local law enforcement or child protective services may handle the report and subsequent investigation.